kbeech98/STM32-NUCLEO-H745ZI-Q/README.md

 <br/>
 <div align="center"><img src="demo.gif"></img></div>
 <h2>About</h2>
-This project series will hopefully develop into my GROWBOT automated gardener project.
+This project series will develop into my GROWBOT automated gardener project.
 The main goal of this repository is to present the various projects and steps taken to acheieve this.

 <h2>The Workflow</h2>